Weak disorder in the stochastic mean-field model of distance II: Introduction

-{\bf Aim of this paper:} In this paper, we shall specialize to the case where the graph $\GG_n$ is the complete graph $K_n$ and each edge originally has edge weight $u_e\sim \EXP(1)$.
-We shall study the case where $s < 0$.
-The case where $s>0$ has been solved in \cite{BH09}, where it was proved that, for $s> 0$,
+\textit{Aim of this paper}: In this paper, we shall specialize to the case where the graph $\GG_n$ is the complete graph $K_n$ and each edge originally has edge weight $E_e^{\beta}$, where $E_e$ is exponentially distributed with rate $1$ ($E_e \stackrel{d}{=} \EXP(1)$).
+We shall study the case where $\beta< 0$.
+The case where $\beta>0$ has been solved in \cite{BH09}, where it was proved that, for $\beta> 0$,